bigai-ai/civrealm-tensor-baseline/README.md

 # Notes

-- Remember to set `max_turns` to `100` in freeciv-gym for early phase only training.
+- Remember to set `max_turns` to `100` in Civrealm for early phase only training.
-- On 3090Ti GPU, I think `n_rollout_threads: 5` and `episode_length: 200` will reach the maximum of its CUDA memory.
+- On 3090Ti GPU, we believe `n_rollout_threads: 5` and `episode_length: 200` will reach the maximum of its CUDA memory.